chenry/bravo-box/README.md

 Notes
 -----

 Some possible solutions to all of these problems are available as branches to this repo.
+To view the possible solution just look at the *next* problems branch.
+Of course, for problem 4, view `fullVersion`.

  **Repos**
 * fullVersion - All Done